Liu-Eroteme/Writing/the_double_edged_sword_of_AI.md

 OpenAI
 https://openai.com/

+This is a rough first draft published to maybe get some peer review 👉👈

 ## Abstract:

 This paper examines the ethical implications and potential risks associated with advanced artificial intelligence (AI), focusing on the responsible development of AI technologies and their possible applications.
 We argue for a balanced approach between regulation and innovation, taking into account the broader historical and societal context.
 We explore the connection between capitalism and AI-related risks, and discuss the necessity of interdisciplinary collaboration in addressing these concerns.